 Guatemala at a glance

-Percentage of population living below the poverty line: 54%
+Percentage of population living below the international poverty line: 9.3%

 We operate in partnership with a variety of organisations to extend the range and impact of our work.